J-falkenstein/topolosses/docs/index.rst

 ========================

 Topolosses is a Python package providing topology-aware loss functions for segmentation tasks.
-It offers a variety of losses designed to improve the topological correctness of model predictions, such as CLDiceLoss, BettiMatchingLoss, TopographLoss, and more.
+It contains losses designed to improve the topological correctness of model predictions, such as CLDiceLoss, BettiMatchingLoss, TopographLoss, and more.

 Getting Started